-Helps eligible utilities improve the efficiency, safety and reliability of their power systems and helps reduce the risk and severity of emergency conditions, by providing:
+Under 3 AAC 108.200 – 240, the Alaska Energy Authority’s Circuit Rider program provides eligible utilities with technical assistance to improve the efficiency, safety, and reliability of their energy infrastructure and helps reduce the risk and severity of emergency conditions.

 Circuit Rider Maintenance Program Application

 There are approximately 130 utilities eligible for Circuit Rider assistance.
 Of those, many are highly functional and do not request or demonstrate a need for assistance.
 Others may require and request assistance multiple times through the year.
 Circuit Rider provides both telephonic and local on-site assistance.
 The program is making progress on the goal to make contact with every eligible utility also uses the opportunity provided by on-site Circuit Rider assistance to conduct itinerant training relevant to the utility’s own specific infrastructure.

 For more information please contact AEA at 907-771-3000 or email@example.com or visit our contact page.